 - 1. On the theoretical side, we have derived a new, tighter, bound on the minimal volume of communications needed to multiply two matrices.
-From this lower bound, we have defined an efficient memory layout, i.e., an algorithm to share the memory available on the workers among the three matrices. - 2.
-On the practical side, starting from our memory layout, we have designed an algorithm for homogeneous platforms whose performance is quite close to the communication volume lower bound.
-We have extended this algorithm to deal with heterogeneous platforms, and discussed how to adapt the approach for LU factorization. - 3.
-Through MPI experiments, we have shown that our algorithm for homogeneous platforms has far better performance than solutions using the memory layout proposed in [38].
+From this lower bound, we have defined an efficient memory layout, i.e., a way to share the memory available on the workers among the three matrices. - 2.
+On the practical side, starting from our memory layout, we have designed an algorithm for homogeneous platforms whose theoretical performance is quite close to the communication volume lower bound. - 3.
+Through MPI experiments, we have shown that our algorithm for homogeneous platforms has far better performance than solutions using the memory layout proposed in [34].
 Furthermore, this static homogeneous algorithm has similar performance as dynamic algorithms using the same memory layout, but uses fewer processors.
 It is therefore a very good candidate for deploying applications on regular, homogeneous platforms.